 Mandatory Reporter – CA Penal Code: No

 BACKGROUND CHECK: The successful candidate will be required to undergo a full consumer background check.
-This position requires the successful completion of a post-offer physical agility test.
-Employment is contingent on the satisfactory results of the aforementioned, in addition to compliance with requirements cited in this job description.
+Certain positions will require the successful completion of a post-offer physical agility test.
+Employment is contingent on the satisfactory results of the aforementioned, in addition to compliance with requirements cited in this job description. .

 AT-WILL EMPLOYMENT: Employment with the College is “at-will” meaning that the terms of employment may be changed with or without notice, with or without cause, including, but not limited to termination, demotion, promotion, transfer, compensation, benefits, duties, and location of work.
 There is no agreement express or implied between the College and you for continuing or long-term employment.
 While the College has every hope that employment relationships will be mutually beneficial and rewarding, employees and the College retain the right to terminate the employment relationship at will, at any time, with or without cause.
 The President is the only person who can modify or alter the at-will employment relationship.